The failure of analytic tip in Infrastructure Studies

 Infrastructures should be understood as plural, active, and dynamic, producing a range of impacts, both planned and unplanned, on the places and societies they traverse and inhabit.
 These insights reinforce the characterization of infrastructures as socio-technical networks, while their multiple and often ambiguous effects partially challenge the intentionality presumed in [Michael Mann’s 1984] conceptualization of infrastructural power.
 For example, recent scholarship highlights the unanticipated costs or forms of violence that infrastructures can impose on disenfranchised communities and regions.

-What is happening with interconnected critical infrastructures at the local and regional levels?
-The article is understandably off and running to the international, global and now planetary levels–after all, that’s analytic tip–but: Even if what the article continues to say is just as true as the above quotes the truth needs to be pushed further, especially if the variation in interconnectivities at the local and regional levels–what some social theorists write off as “the weeds”–matter directly for policy and management.
+The article, like so many others, is off and runningto the international, global and now planetary levels–understandably so, since that’s analytic tip after all–but: Even if what the article continues to say is just as true as the above quotes, that truth needs to be pushed further, especially as variation in inter-infrastructural connectivities at the local and regional levels matter so often and so directly for policy and management.

 Leave a comment